 - Award for «Original Artistic Solution» — «Silver Nanook» and 75,000 rub.* (to film director)

 National Competition Jury Award for the best film of «Russian Flahertiana» program — «Small Golden Nanook» and 25,000 rub. (to film director).

 Student Films Competition Jury awards for the Best Student Film and 20,000 (to film director)

 Audience Award is awarded to film director, who is selected by public voting throughout the festival.
 (Only international competition program movies can be selected).

 Organizing Committee Award is given to director of the film taking part in the National Competition «Russian Flahertiana».

 *- Prize money is paid in rubles, dollars or euros (as winners decide).

-XVIII International Documentary Film Festival Flahertiana will take place in Perm in September 14-20, 2018.
+XIX International Documentary Film Festival Flahertiana will take place in Perm, Russia, from 20 to 26 September 2019.